-- To our service providers. zenloop uses third-party service providers who help us to provide you with our services.
+zenloop uses third-party service providers who help us to provide you with our services.
 These including credit card and payment processors, data hosting service providers, and providers of web analytics tools.
 We will give these providers access to your information, but only to the extent necessary for them to perform their services for us.
 We also contractually bind these service providers to keep your information confidential and to use it only for the purpose of providing their services.
 Your data may be transferred to the jurisdictions which are considered by the European Commission to be offering an adequate level of protection for personal data and to the countries with a lower data protection standard than the European Union.
-In such cases, zenloop will ensure that the relevant service providers contractually or otherwise guarantee an equivalent data protection level.
+We take appropriate contractual or other steps to protect your data under applicable laws, including implementing the European Commission’s standard contractual clauses.

 The third party service providers we use are: